-Although resurfacing works include milling of the existing carriageway surface, construction activities are restricted to made ground within the carriageway boundary and are not anticipated to have an adverse impact on geology and soils.
-With the following mitigation measures in place, the likelihood of significant impacts on geology and soils is low.
+The scheme lies within a GCRS and a geological SSSI is located in close proximity to the works.
+However, construction activities are restricted to made ground within the carriageway boundary.
+Works are restricted to like-for-like replacement of the road surfacing and drainage outlets will be hand excavated; therefore, the risk of damage to features of geological interest is negligible and the works are not anticipated to have an adverse impact on geology and soils.

+With the following mitigation measures in place, the likelihood of significant impacts on geology and soils is negligible.